unifygtm/intent-js-client/README.md

 This method is typically used to install the client in e.g. frontend application code such as a Single Page App (SPA) (as opposed to on a static marketing website).

+NOTE: See (@unifygtm/intent-react)[https://www.npmjs.com/package/@unifygtm/intent-react] if you are using React.

 You can install the client package directly using your preferred package manager:

 #### npm